tom--/Collation-to-Charset-Table/README.md

-When `c2ct` reads such a file, it declares the first codepoint in each line's codepoint list as [allowed](http://sphinxsearch.com/docs/current.html#conf-charset-table) and maps any subsequent codepoints in the list to the first one. `c2ct` parses the hex codepoints of the input, not the UTF-8 characters, which are there for your reference while editing.
+When `c2ct` reads such a file, it declares the first codepoint in each line's codepoint list as [allowed](http://sphinxsearch.com/docs/current.html#conf-charset-table) and maps any subsequent codepoints in the list to the first one. `c2ct` parses the hex codepoint list on each line, not the UTF-8 characters, which are there for your reference while editing.

 For example, `c2ct` encodes the line